 Disclosure: This page contains affiliate links.
 If you purchase through our links, we may earn a commission at no extra cost to you.
 Learn more.

 The ceiling fan in most rooms does three things wrong: it wobbles within six months of installation, it buzzes on the only speed that actually moves air, and it looks like it came with the house in 1998 because it probably did.
-We compared four ceiling fans — ranging from $89 to $179 — across noise levels, airflow, aesthetics, features, and ease of installation.
-Each one solves a different version of the ceiling fan problem.
+We compared nine ceiling fans — from $52 to $179 — across noise, airflow, features, design, and specific use cases: low ceilings, outdoor patios, small rooms, and tight budgets.

 Quick Comparison